cofide/wimse-s2s-httpsig-poc/README.md

 # WIMSE S2S with HTTP Signatures demo

-This is repo is a labs demo implementation of [WIMSE Service to Service Authentication](https://datatracker.ietf.org/doc/draft-ietf-wimse-s2s-protocol/) protocol "Option 2: Authentication Based on HTTP Message Signatures".
+This is a demo implementation of [WIMSE Service to Service Authentication](https://datatracker.ietf.org/doc/draft-ietf-wimse-s2s-protocol/) protocol "Option 2: Authentication Based on HTTP Message Signatures".

 This demo utilises a demonstrator implementation `mini-spire` that can issue the correct key material to client and server.
 This is a simple way to get SPIFFE identities issued without the need of a whole SPIRE setup.
 As the setup of an SVID and WIT resemble each other a lot at time of writing this demo we built on top of this system with adding one gRPC call needed.
 We also switched the default to ECDSA certificates